Simply Piano Review: The Truth About Learning Piano With an App

 What is Simply Piano?

-Simply Piano is made by JoyTunes, who also makes a few other music learning apps.
+Developed by Simply (formerly JoyTunes), who also makes a few other music learning apps.
 The whole pitch is: forget boring lessons, just open this app and you’ll be playing your favorite songs in no time.

 The app runs on your phone or tablet.
 You play on a real keyboard (or piano), and it “listens” to what you play through your mic and tells you how you’re doing.